 A belt works primarily by increasing the pressure on your abdomen when lifting.

-This increases intra-abdominal pressure (pressure within your belly) higher than you ever could by just contracting your core.
+Pushing your muscles against the lifting belt increases intra-abdominal pressure (pressure within your belly) higher than you ever could by just contracting your core.

 There’s something about having a tight belt wrapped around your core that gives you a little more reassurance going into a huge lift.
-This small increase can be the difference between pushing past a sticking point or failing a rep.
+This slight increase can be the difference between pushing past a sticking point or failing a rep.